emicklei/parzello/README.md

 In this diagram, 2 such topics exists.
 One is pulled every 5 minutes.
 Each message is inspected to see whether it is about time to publish it to the actual destination topic.

-For example, a message that need to be delivered after 8 minutes will be published to `parzello_5_minutes` once and to `parzello_1_minute ` 3 times.
+For example, a message that needs to be delivered after 8 minutes will be published to `parzello_5_minutes` once and 3 times to `parzello_1_minute `.
 Using a configuration, you can specify which intermediary topics you have created with durations based on your estimations of the actual delay amounts.

 ![](./doc/parzello_delay.png)